 Communication from the Federal Public Service Foreign Affairs: Rights of Belgian citizens in the context of Brexit

-Given the current uncertainties surrounding Brexit, the information on this website is susceptible to change in light of political events.
+Given the current developments surrounding Brexit, the information on this website is susceptible to change in light of political events.
 This information does not constitute legal advice, which neither the FPS Foreign Affairs nor the Belgian Embassy in London are in a position to provide.

 © Tom D'Haenens